Feyerabend/cc/ch08/addition/model/README.md

 Model checking, rooted in the modal logic semantics of the 1950s–60s, is now a standard component of hardware and software development toolchains.
-The Turing Award citation (2007) noted that model checking tools had been used to find errors in microprocessor designs at Intel and IBM and in communication protocols at Bell Labs — errors that would not have been caught by testing alone.
+The Turing Award citation (2007) noted that model checking tools had been used to find errors in microprocessor designs at Intel and IBM and in communication protocols at Bell Labs--errors that would not have been caught by testing alone.